ibm-cloud-docs/cloud-object-storage/satellite/satellite-provisioning.md

 ## Assign hosts and storage to object storage cluster
 {: #provision-satellite-assign}

+To access the Storage UI for Satellite, you must be added to the allowlist.
+[Contact IBM](https://www.ibm.com/contact/us/en/) to learn more.
+{:important}

 If the location chosen for the new instance of {{site.data.keyword.cos_short}} for {{site.data.keyword.satelliteshort}} was correctly configured with the required hosts and storage available, they will be automatically queued for assignment.
 This assignment requires acknowledgement from a Satellite administrator.

 1. Log in to [the console](https://cloud.ibm.com/){: external}.